Perennial, short-lived (probably less than 5 years).

 No special adaptations to seed dispersal.

-Sagina nivalis can be confused with S. caespitosa and with species of Minuartia, all with small, white flowers.
-Sagina has 4–5 styles and capsule teeth, whereas Minuartia has 3 styles and capsule teeth.
+Sagina nivalis can be confused with S. caespitosa and with species of Sabulina, all with small, white flowers.
+Sagina has 4–5 styles and capsule teeth, whereas Sabulina has 3 styles and capsule teeth.
 This is not always easily observed but the shapes of buds, sepals, and capsules are usually different.
-Whereas Sagina has nearly globular buds, short and very concave sepals, and ovoid capsules, Minuartia has elongated buds, lanceolate and more flat sepals, and usually more elongated capsules.
+Whereas Sagina has nearly globular buds, short and very concave sepals, and ovoid capsules, Sabulina has elongated buds, lanceolate and more flat sepals, and usually more elongated capsules.

 Sagina nivalis and S. caespitosa can be distinguished by the following characters: Sagina nivalis grows as one central rosette with lateral, non-rooting branches, has petals equal to or shorter than sepals, procumbent to (rarely) ascending flowering stems, and no dense layer of old, retained leaves; S. caespitosa grows in dense tussocks or cushions of several rosettes from a branching rhizome, has petals longer than sepals, erect flowering stems, and a dense layer of withered leaves retained on its basal parts.